qchenevier/MBA_memoire/doc/quotes.md

 - Financial assets, which include cash as well as securities like stocks, bonds and insurance policies
 - Physical assets, which include durable items such as computers, as well as nondurable items such as food
 - Intangible assets, which include intellectual property such as patents and copyrights, as well as other intangible assets like knowledge, goodwill and brand value
-- Human assets, which include people's time and eﬀort.
+- Human assets, which include people's time and effort.
 People of course cannot be legally bought and sold, but their time and knowledge can be "rented out" for a fee.

 The four rights types sold: